leleist/eniccs/README.md

 ## Notes
-This projects was developed and tested on ~100 scenes from agricultural areas in western Kenya.
+This projects was developed and tested on ~50 scenes from agricultural areas in western Kenya.
 Adjustments may be needed for regions with differing surface properties.

-currently cloud and cloud shadow masks are based on classification and thus highly dependent on good training data.
+Currently cloud and cloud shadow masks are based on classification and thus highly dependent on good training data.
-While slight postprocessing is applied to the masks, object based logic similar to that used in e.g. Fmask is not yet implemented.

 ## Contributing
 Contributions are welcome!